hrshahriari/hrshahriari/README.md

 - 👋 Hi, I’m @hrshahriari
-- 👀 I’m interested in program analysis and security vulnerabiltiy detection.
+- 👀 I’m interested in data engineering, AI engineering, and security vulnerabiltiy.
-- 🌱 I’m currently learning python, react, ...
+- 🌱 I like life long learning.
-- 💞️ I’m looking to collaborate on pioneer softwares, specially on program analysis.
+- 💞️ I’m looking to collaborate on pioneer systems, specially on AI and ML systems.
 - 📫 How to reach me: hshahriari at google email (you know!)

 <!---